Virtual Vocations

 Nonetheless, telecommuters should know their rights and what they are allowed to claim.
 For example, what happens when remote workers fall and become injured in their own homes during their regularly scheduled work hours?
 It’s possible that their employers are liable for such injuries, especially if they haven’t established any policies on workplace safety for telecommuters.

-As the telecommuting workforce increases, employers must be aware of their role in protecting their employees’ rights.
+As the remote workforce increases, employers must be aware of their role in protecting their employees’ rights.
 Likewise, remote professionals should understand that they are generally entitled to the same protections as in-office staff.
-We hope this list serves as a baseline for remote professionals to consider how federal protections can impact their telecommuting careers.
+We hope this list serves as a baseline for remote professionals to consider how federal protections can impact their remote careers.

 Related Articles